Skip to the main content

 • Hold an H2S Alive certificate (specialized hydrogen sulfide training for rig crews)

-Motorhands, derrickhands, and drillers need to have an unrestricted Class 5 driver’s licence.
+Motorhands, derrickhands, and drillers must have an unrestricted Class 5 driver’s licence.

 Once employed, workers earn additional required certifications through in-house training: